SWIFT Teacher Training

 All trainees are offered the opportunity to create a Trainee Support Plan so we are aware of individual needs and requirements and can make the necessary reasonable adjustments.
 TSPs are created together by the trainee and their campus lead.

-All core team members receive DEI training.
+All core team members receive DEIB training.

-NEW | We communicate SWIFT’s DEI practices to all schools hosting trainees, not just those where trainees require adjustments.
+NEW | We communicate SWIFT’s DEIB practices to all schools hosting trainees, not only those where trainees require adjustments.

 Monitor and measure diversity at every stage of employment to remove any direct, indirect, associative, and perceptive discrimination